web

 Answer

 If you have given a statement for a case, there is always the possibility that you will have to attend court as a witness.
 You may be called as a witness in most cases if you are the complainant or if the defence want to question you about the issues contained in your statement.
-On the back of the witness statement form it states that if you give a statement, you may be called to court.
-This should have been pointed out and explained to you prior to you signing the statement.
+All witnesses may be called to court following a statement being provided to police and may be served with a summons in certain circumstances, i.e. should police believe you will not attend, you have refused to attend or have not attended previously.

 Answer

-If you are a witness in the case, you can:
+If you are a victim or witness in the case, you can:

-• Contact the Witness Liaison Department – (the name of this department can differ from force to force),
+• Contact the force Witness Liaison Department – (the name of this department may differ from force to force) (see Q727 (Do you have contact details for all the police forces in England and Wales?)),

 • Contact the court directly.